mattermost/docs/source/about/licensing-and-subscription.rst

 If you don't renew within the 60-day renewal period, a 10-day grace period is provided for you to upload a new license key.
 During this period your Mattermost installation runs as normal, with full access to Enterprise features.
 During the grace period, the notification banner is not dismissable.

-When the grace period expires, your Enterprise version is downgraded to Team Edition.
-Enterprise features are disabled.
+When the grace period expires, your commercial version is downgraded to Team Edition.
+Commercial features are disabled.

 What happens when my license expires?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you don't renew your license within the 10-day grace period, your Mattermost version is automatically downgraded to Team Edition so you can still access and use Mattermost.
-However, Enterprise features will no longer be available and if you are currently using them, the functionality will no longer be accessible.
+However, commercial features will no longer be available and if you are currently using them, the functionality will no longer be accessible.

-When you renew, the Enterprise features will become available with the previous configuration (provided no action such as user migration has been taken).
+When you renew, the commercial features will become available with the previous configuration (provided no action such as user migration has been taken).

-Which features are affected when my Enterprise license expires?
+Which features are affected when my commercial license expires?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The affected Enterprise features include, but are not limited to, the following:
+The affected commercial features include, but are not limited to, the following:

 .. csv-table::
     :header: "Feature", "How it's affected", "What steps do I need to take?"